MohamedTarekMostafa/EGYPTAIR-AI-Voice-Assistant/README.md

 ---

 ##  Project Overview
-"This project was my first deep dive into reinventing the travel experience.
+This project was my first deep dive into reinventing the travel experience.
 I wanted to see if I could build a voice concierge for EGYPTAIR that felt less like a computer and more like a real person.
-I started with a Sequential Pipeline (linking speech, logic, and voice) to push the boundaries of how AI handles complex, real-world tasks like fetching live flight data on the fly."
+I started with a Sequential Pipeline (linking speech, logic, and voice) to push the boundaries of how AI handles complex, real-world tasks like fetching live flight data on the fly.
 ### Why This Project Matters
 Most voice assistants feel sluggish.
 This project solved that by leveraging **Groq’s LPU inference** for near-instant reasoning and **LiveKit’s real-time communication protocol**.